Héctor Lombard

-Héctor Miguel Lombard Pedrosa (born 2 February 1978) is a Cuban and Australian professional mixed martial artist, bodybuilder, and former Olympic judoka who competes in the Light Heavyweight division of Eagle FC.
+Héctor Lombard (born 2 February 1978) is a Cuban-Australian professional mixed martial artist, bodybuilder, and former Olympic judoka who competes in the Light Heavyweight division of Eagle FC.
 Lombard has also competed in the middleweight and welterweight divisions.
 Lombard is best known for his tenure in the Ultimate Fighting Championship and has also fought in Deep, Pride, and Bellator where he was the inaugural Bellator Middleweight Champion.

 Early life

 Lombard was born in Cuba and represented his nation of birth at the 2000 Sydney Olympics in lightweight division of the Judo competition, a sport in which he is a fourth degree black belt.
 While in Australia, he met his future wife and the two decided to settle on the Gold Coast, where he began training with renowned kickboxer Nathan Corbett at Five Rings Dojo.
-In 2006, Lombard and his wife welcomed their first child Leonardo to the world.
 Lombard currently trains at the American Top Team facility in Coconut Creek, Florida.
 Marcus "Conan" Silveira (ATT Head Coach) awarded Lombard with a black belt in Brazilian jiu-jitsu following his victory at CFC 12.

+Lombard's first child, Leonardo, was born in 2006.
+Leonardo Lombard was drafted to the Gold Coast Suns in the Australian Football League (AFL) in 2024.